-Eventually a draft report was produced.
-At an all-day meeting of trustees in Manchester, it was read, amended and approved.
+Eventually a draft report was produced and at an all-day meeting of trustees it was read, amended and approved.
 It was mid-May 2012, the AGNSS meeting was to be held on 14 June.

 aHUSUK had got its written evidence done on time for the AGNSS Committee to read before the meeting.